Reclaim Democracy!

 The NFL is among the institutions enforcing those rules.
 When President Trump attacked Colin Kaepernick for this kneeling protest against police killings of Black people, the NFL didn’t merely fail to defend an employee, it effectively halted his career.
 Silencing one of the league’s most visible stars made it unnecessary to tell any athletes just trying to make a team to “shut up and play.”
 Message received.

 Patriotic correctness is so omnipresent we rarely notice it and, like racial biases, practice it unconsciously.
-In an interview, liberal icon Justice Ruth Bader Ginsburg called Kaepernick’s protest “dumb and disrespectful,” giving the patriotism police a quote to weaponize.
-(She later apologized.)
+In an interview, liberal icon Justice Ruth Bader Ginsburg gave the patriotism police a gift by calling Kaepernick’s protest “dumb and disrespectful.”
+(Ginsburg later apologized after reflecting on her act.)

-Meanwhile, right-wingers play the victim when grifters like Milo Yiannopoulos lose speaking gigs for business reasons, failing to fulfill contractual promises or when college students organize to stop their fees from going to such self-promoting provocateurs.
+Meanwhile, right-wing grifters like Milo Yiannopoulos play the victim when they lose lucrative speaking gigs for business reasons, failing to fulfill contractual promises, or when college students organize to stop their fees from being transferred to such self-promoting provocateurs.

 As Alex Nowrasteh of the libertarian Cato Institute says, “every group has implicit rules against certain opinions, actions and language as well as enforcement mechanisms — and the patriotically correct are no exception.
 [But] they are near-uniformly unaware of how they are hewing to a code of speech and conduct similar to the PC lefties they claim to oppose.”